Correlation Between Mackenzie Floating and FT AlphaDEX

 Strong

 Over the last 90 days FT AlphaDEX Industrials has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest unfluctuating performance, the Etf's technical and fundamental indicators remain healthy and the recent disarray on Wall Street may also be a sign of long period gains for the ETF investors.
+In spite of very healthy technical and fundamental indicators, FT AlphaDEX is not utilizing all of its potentials.
+The recent stock price disarray, may contribute to short-term losses for the investors.

 Mackenzie Floating and FT AlphaDEX Volatility Contrast